 Because I have a personal interest in birds, I did some research online and discovered that it takes birds an average of around 36 days, with a range of 28 to 40 days, to mature into fully formed adults.
 When the baby parrot is old enough to move, its parent will think, and they will be correct in this assumption, that it is able to forage for its own food.

-The age where a parrot reaches sexually mature varies from species to species, and even across the sexes of the same species.
-However, in general, parrots are ready and able to mate anywhere from one to four years after reaching this age.
+The age at which a parrot reaches sexually mature varies from species to species, and even across the sexes of the same species.
+However, parrots generally are ready and able to mate anywhere from one to four years after reaching this age.
 After enduring a half-dozen cycles of breeding, parrots are finally able to settle into their natural selves and reveal their genuine characteristics.

 At what age do parrots start flying?